NVIDIA/kubevirt-gpu-device-plugin/README.md

 - [Docs](#docs)

 ## About
 This is a kubernetes device plugin that can discover and expose GPUs and vGPUs on a kubernetes node.
-This device plugin will enable to launch GPU attached [Kubevirt](https://github.com/kubevirt/kubevirt/blob/master/README.md) VMs in your kubernetes cluster.
-Its specifically developed to serve Kubevirt workloads in a Kubernetes cluster.
+This device plugin will enable to launch GPU attached [KubeVirt](https://github.com/kubevirt/kubevirt/blob/master/README.md) VMs in your kubernetes cluster.
+Its specifically developed to serve KubeVirt workloads in a Kubernetes cluster.

 ## Features
 - Discovers Nvidia GPUs which are bound to VFIO-PCI driver and exposes them as devices available to be attached to VM in pass through mode.
-- Discovers Nvidia vGPUs configured on a kubernetes node and exposes them to be attached to Kubevirt VMs
+- Discovers Nvidia vGPUs configured on a kubernetes node and exposes them to be attached to KubeVirt VMs
 - Performs basic health check on the GPU on a kubernetes node.

 ## Prerequisites
-- Need to have Nvidia GPU configured for GPU pass thorugh or vGPU.
+- Need to have Nvidia GPU configured for GPU passthrough or vGPU.
 Quickstart section provides details about this
 - Kubernetes version >= v1.11
-- Kubevirt release >= v0.36.0
+- KubeVirt release >= v0.36.0
-- Kubevirt GPU feature gate should be enabled and permitted devices should be whitelisted.
+- KubeVirt GPU feature gate should be enabled and permitted devices should be whitelisted.
 Feature gate is enabled by creating a ConfigMap.
 ConfigMap yaml can be found under `/examples`.

 ## Quick Start

 Before starting the device plug, the GPUs on a kubernetes node need to configured to be in GPU pass through mode or vGPU mode

 ### Whitelist GPU and vGPU in KubeVirt CR
-GPUs and vGPUs should be whitelisted in KubeVirt CR following the instructions outlined [here](https://kubevirt.io/user-guide/virtual_machines/host-devices/#listing-permitted-devices).
+GPUs and vGPUs should be allowlisted in the KubeVirt CR following the instructions outlined [here](https://kubevirt.io/user-guide/virtual_machines/host-devices/#listing-permitted-devices).
 An example KubeVirt CR can be found under `/examples`.

 ### Preparing a GPU to be used in pass through mode
 GPU needs to be loaded with VFIO-PCI driver to be used in pass through mode